 1. Inventory your organization’s content management systems (email, external email, electronic content management systems/platforms, systems (including data systems) that store content, digital signature tools, workflow systems, collaboration platforms, and electronic records management systems.

-2. Assess your organization’s readiness to respond to a content-requested search, audit, litigation, disclosure requests, and breach – for systems that store content.
-Include a risk assessment if your organization can not respond correctly or if a breach does happen.
+2. Assess your organization’s readiness to respond to a content-requested internal or external search, audit, litigation, disclosure requests, and breach.
+Conduct a risk assessment.
 Review past situations that have occurred to your company and other organizations.
 Why?
 History repeats itself.
 Project what could happen in the future.

-3. Identify the need to update, better coordinate, and manage your content management system(s)/ platforms and IG/records management program policies, procedures, and retention/disposition schedules.
-Most organizations have significant inconsistencies/gaps between traditional paper – and – electronic records/content management programs.
-Identify where your organization stands and what needs to be improved and updated.
+3. Identify the need to update, better coordinate, re-configure, and manage your content management system(s)/ platforms.
+Review current IG/records management program, policies, procedures, and retention/disposition schedules; and identify need to update.

-5. Conduct an enterprise-wide study to support the development of a well-thought-out business process electronic content management (ECM) and IG/RIM plan, including a deployment plan for workflow to improve efficiencies, policies on how to manage systems in place, and fully use of compliance/records management retention/disposition modules.
+5. Conduct an enterprise-wide study to support the development of a well-thought-out electronic content management (ECM) and IG/RIM plan, including a deployment plan for workflow to improve efficiencies, policies on how to manage data systems in place, and proper use of compliance/records management retention/disposition modules.
 The plan should include the identification of priorities, costs, ROI, roadmap, stakeholders, and staff responsible for rolling out changes and ongoing tasks.

 6. Get started ASAP.
 If you would like ideas on how to move forward, feel free to reach out to me.
 I am happy to discuss your organization’s current situation and provide feedback and assistance.
 Since 1995, we at CRE8 Independent Consultants have assisted hundreds of organizations with assessment of their existing content management systems, workflow deployment, digital transformation, and IG records/content management programs.
 We provide specific recommendations and actions for improvement.
 Best George Dunn, President CRE8 Independent Consultants.